hdrhbbu1/www/content/articles/2017/09/hidden-costs-of-the-ada-education-and-reform-act/index.md

 ---
 July 26, 1990 won't be soon forgotten.
 On that day, President George H. W. Bush signed what White House staff publicized as as ["the most sweeping civil rights statute since the 1964 Civil Rights Bill."](https://www.c-span.org/video/?13297-1/americans-disabilities-act-signing) The legislation prohibited discrimination in employment, public services, accomidations, and transportation, while simultaneously improving communication services for disabled individuals.

-Last week, H.R.620, the ["ADA Education and Reform Act of 2017",](https://www.congress.gov/bill/115th-congress/house-bill/620/actions) [moved out of committee](https://projects.propublica.org/represent/bills/115/hr620) and will soon be voted on by the full house.
+Last week, H.R.620, the ["ADA Education and Reform Act of 2017",](https://www.congress.gov/bill/115th-congress/house-bill/620/actions) [is moving through Congress](https://projects.propublica.org/represent/bills/115/hr620) and will soon be voted on by the full House.
 On the surface, [its five pages of double-spaced text](https://www.congress.gov/115/bills/hr620/BILLS-115hr620ih.pdf) that reinvents the [Americans with Disabilities Act (ADA)](https://www.ada.gov/); updating it for a more modern world.
 But like many congressional bills, inner political machinery is rarely made apparent by the title.
 Allow me to explain how the passage of H.R.620 would drastically hamper disability rights.

 ## A Brief History of Disability Rights Legislation